Spin

 “No, thank you.
 I was born in this city, and I will die in this city.”

 Harvey drank his coffee as repeated promises of a quick payback were made.
-Each knew it wasn’t true; his son had never once made good on a loan.
-Finally, for the sake of his lunch, Harvey told Jason he would consider how much he could send, and the call ended without an inquiry into how he was or even the slightest expression of gratitude.
+Each knew it wasn’t true; his son had never made good on a loan.
+Finally, for the sake of his lunch, Harvey told Jason he would consider how much he could send, and the call ended without any inquiry into how he was or even the slightest expression of gratitude.
 Typical.
 Were it not for Jason’s financial troubles, they would almost certainly have been estranged.
 But what would happen, he wondered, when nothing was left to give?
 Even before Vivian’s death, the phone only rang when a rent payment was needed or the car had to be repaired.
-Harvey loved his son, but he couldn’t afford to be his father.
+Harvey loved his son, but couldn’t afford to be his father.

 But he and Death never made peace.
 A year before losing Tony, Harvey would lose his wife.